SashaNasonova/burnSeverity/README.md

 1. In Anaconda Prompt active the gee environment
 2. Run script (example command): python C:\Dev\git\burnSeverity\main_PartB.py

+Please use the test data to get started.
+The shapefile is already formated and filled out with the correct dates.

 ## Part C
 Script to filter, smooth, vectorize and save as a geodatabase.
 Edit lines 48 - 51.